TeamDev-IP/DotNetBrowser-Examples/README.md

 * Нow to deploy Chromium binaries over network: [C#](csharp/wpf/ChromiumBinariesResolver), [VB.NET](vbnet/wpf/ChromiumBinariesResolver)

 ### Contact us
 Feel free to [submit request](https://dotnetbrowser.support.teamdev.com/support/tickets/new) to our support team if you own a commercial license with an active support subscription.
+If you have any questions regarding using DotNetBrowser or the examples in this repository, [contact us via email](mailto:customer-care@teamdev.com?subject=[GitHub]%20Question%20on%20DotNetBrowser%20Examples).

 ---